 In 2019, the Thai National Holiday will take place from April 12-16.
 Songkran is the traditional Thai New Year and is very important to the religion and culture of the region.
-There are plenty of amazing festivities to accompany the traditions across the whole country.
-April 13th is typically the day most fun day and the 15th is the actual New Year’s Day with its own celebrations.
+There are plenty of festivities to accompany the traditions across the whole country.
+April 13th is typically the day most fun day, and the 15th is the actual New Year’s Day with its own special celebrations.
 If you happen to be in Thailand during this time be sure to read up and get prepared for a wild few days!
 It's like nothing you've ever experienced.

 What do the locals do?

 This holiday holds great significance for local religion and ancestry.
 Locals will spend time across the holiday visiting temples, leaving offerings, carrying out processions through the street with religious symbols, and visiting and honouring their ancestors.
 The national holiday has even been extended in recent years to allow families more time to travel and get together for the celebrations.
 Aside from honouring family and other obligations of the holiday, there is also a massive water fight!

 Did you say.... water fight?

 What do tourists do?

 Although Songkran has so much meaning and importance to the local Thai people, tourists are always more than welcome to join in the celebration.
-Just be prepared to get soaked because you can’t avoid it so you must embrace it!
+Just be prepared to get soaked because you can’t avoid it... so you must embrace it!
 If you want to enjoy the wild scene, definitely go to any of the big cities like Bangkok, Chiang Mai, or Phuket.
 More tame experiences can be had, but not outside of your hotel or resort.
 As soon as you are in the streets, it’s fair game!